circleci/circleci-docs/jekyll/_cci2/add-ssh-key.md

 *[Basics]({{ site.baseurl }}/2.0/basics/) > Adding SSH Keys*

+There are two kinds of SSH keys that can be added to CircleCI:

+1. Keys used to check out code from version control systems.
+2. Keys added to containers
+so running processes can access other services.

 If deploying to your servers requires SSH access, you'll need to upload the keys to CircleCI.